Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-1/_posts/2017-01-10-conclusions.md

 # Conclusions

-This week was just a gentle beginning to Unity.
-There wasn't any coding involved, and it allowed you to focus on the logic of what you wanted it to do.
-You did a great job and I hope you enjoyed it!
-Please let me know if you have any questions!
+This week was just setting up the environment.
+Hopefully it wasn't too stressful and we will get back to it next week!